 Probably the most important reason to abstain from chewing gum is that it releases mercury from dental amalgam fillings.

 A Swedish study found that people with silver fillings who chew gum for 5 hours or more each day had significantly higher levels of mercury in their blood and urine than those people with silver fillings who chewed gum infrequently.

 Mercury levels in the blood, urine, and breath at exhalation increased in proportion to the number of silver fillings each study participant had.

-Given that mercury is neurotoxic in any amounts in the body, it seems that chewing gum is an activity that should be undertaken with extreme caution if one has even a single silver filling.
+Given that mercury is neurotoxic in any amounts in the body, it seems that chewing gum with silver fillings is best avoided.
+This is the case even if a person has only one silver filling.

 Can Chewing Gum Ever Be Helpful?

 I remember after one particular dental visit years ago, my jaw became painfully sore.